DevExpress/devextreme-documentation/concepts/05 Widgets/Gantt/10 Gantt Elements/20 Dependency.md

     // your code
     ];

-If the data source's field names differ from the standard field names mentioned above, use the **[fieldName]Expr** properties to map dependency's id, type, and so on.
+If the data source's field names differ from the standard field names mentioned above, use the **[fieldName]Expr** properties to map dependency's id, type, etc.

     <!-- tab: index.js -->
     $(function() {